Problems We Found With Lexington Tap Water

 Disinfection Byproducts (DBPs) In Lexington Drinking Water

 Disinfection byproducts (DBPs) are halogenated emerging contaminants that occur when chlorine-based disinfectants are added to the water supply and subsequently combine with naturally-occurring organic matter.
 These chemicals are not well-regulated, but the EPA has stated that they have been linked to increased risks of bladder cancer, and kidney, liver, and central nervous system problems.
-Lexington tap water has recently had relatively high levels of DBPs, with a recent average of 123 parts per billion for the two regulated classes (TTHMs + HAA5).
+Lexington's water quality has recently had relatively high levels of DBPs, with a recent average of 123 parts per billion for the two regulated classes (TTHMs + HAA5).

 Chloramine Is Used To Disinfect Lexington Tap Water